RemoteReq/Backend/README.md

 # Gotchas:

   - If you run into any issues trying to dockerize this application, check to see if the `dockerize` script is trying to map to already occupied port.

+# PM2 commands:

+  - `pm2 start abc.js --name "process-name"` to create a new process
+  - `pm2 list` to showing all process
+  - `pm2 restart process-name` to restart the process
+  - `pm2 stop process-name` to stop the process